Sonic The Hedgehog

 - Blood Knight: He gets bored and restless when there's no new challenge or threat, and will often deliberately go seeking one out.

 - Blow You Away: By running at full speed around an enemy, he can form a Sonic Cyclone that rips the enemy to shreds through its slipstream.
 A variation of this technique is a "cocoon of speed", which he uses to contain bombs and missiles and protect outside forces from the blast radius.

 - Cool Shades: He sports them in the second comic, for no apparent reason other than to look cool.
 He also constantly sports a pair when he disguises himself as Bob Beaky.

 - Create Your Own Villain: In the Brotherhood of Metallix story arc loosely based on Sonic CD had Sonic going back in time and deliberately causing the accident that turned kindly Dr. Ovi Kintobor into Dr. Ivo Robotnik.
-In the altered timeline where the accident never occurred, the Brotherhood of Metallix conquered Mobius and couldn't be stopped- in the real timeline, Robotnik worked on the Metallixes, too, and thought to give them a mass-self-destruct function.
+In the altered timeline where the accident never occurred, the Brotherhood of Metallix were solely the work of Grimer and conquered Mobius and couldn't be stopped- in the real timeline, Robotnik worked on the Metallixes, too, and thought to give them a mass-self-destruct function.